24 Jun - 7 Jul 2013 (23 Jun - 6 Jul 2014)

 Brits at Wimbledon

-The last British man to be crowned singles champion was the legendary Fred Perry, who achieved the feat three times in a row between 1934 and 1936.
+In 2013, Andy Murray ended a 77-year wait for a British champion in the men's singles.
 The Brits have enjoyed more success on the women's side with three post-war winners: Angela Mortimer in 1961, Ann Jones in 1969 and most recently Virginia Wade in 1977.